Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ## 8. Real Wind Data Results

 The method was applied to wind field observations at $$n = 100$$ and $$n = 500$$ sites.
 Reconstructions were inaccurate, especially with expected difficulties near the poles due to singularities and sparse data.
-The results indicate that test error rises with increasing truncation degree $L$, suggesting potential model inaccuracies beyond just underfitting.
+The results indicate that test error rises with increasing truncation degree $$L$$, suggesting potential model inaccuracies beyond just underfitting.
 Key reasons for these inaccuracies include:

 Incompressibility Assumption: